Code-Institute-Submissions/Kdoggg666-MS2/README.md

 ## Features I would like to impliment

 I would like to implament an input that stores the players name and displays it on the page somewhere however space is very limited especially on smaller displays and I didn't have time to implament this.
 I would also like to come up with a better equasion for scoring.
-I would like to write a function that changes how the game is scored based on difficulty selected, however I feel I dont have time to implament and test this before the submition deadline.
-I would also like to find a way to make this game better for mobile as it is responsive however there just isnt enough space on small devices to show all the cards on one screen.
+I would also like to find a way to make this game better for mobile as it is responsive however there just isnt enough space on small devices to show all the cards on the screen without having to scroll.
+An online leaderboard that could show players names as well as highscores is something that I have looked into however I will not have time before the submission deadline.

 ## Wireframes